avidrucker/chat-front/README.md

 - [o] add username to chat messages
 - [ ] take in chat messages as objects instead of plain strings to then be able to add more properties like username, timestamp, etc. with unique formatting
 - [ ] add a unique color to each user's username
+- [ ] fix text input to always be at the bottom of the screen

 ## Ideas
 - [ ] add a timestamp to each chat